rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 var err = Error("message"); // works without new keyword
 ```

+#### Coercion

+Number coercion for non-number types may contain pitfalls.
+Better double check the coercion results before implementing it in your code.

+`parseInt()` and `parseFloat()` only works on strings, so providing any other types will result in coercion to string, and the result may not be what we expect.

+`+` operator has specification to perform concatenation if operand are strings, so this is commonly used to coerce number to string.

+`-` operator however, only has specification for numbers, so strings will be coerced to number instead when used as operand.
+This applies to other arithmetic operations.

+Objects are always coerced to their primitive value first, and if the value does not meet the operator specifications, it will then fallback to other type coercions, like using `toString()`.
+If no rules can be matched, then it will throw a TypeError.

+#### == vs ===

+One allows coercion when comparing value, and the other one do not allow coercion, also know as _strict-equality_.

+When compared with numbers, strings are coerced to `NaN` (which is a number that don't hold value)

+Even though the author of YDKJS encourage the use of equality as long as you follow certain heuristics to make sure it is safe, I beg to differ.
+In a team setting when collaborating on a project, it is better to be explicit than sorry.
+If you are implementing a functionality using equality, the next engineer that uses your function may not know about the implicit assumptions.

+If coercion equality `==` is used, here are some quick tips according to specifications:

+- Comparing number to string always coerce string to number, and it is commutative.
+- Comparing anything to boolean, will coerce the boolean to a number.
+- Comparing `null` to `undefined` always yield true.
+Commutative.
+- Comparing Object to primitive will coerce the object first to primitive.
+Commutative.
+- it seems like in no situation of comparison would result in values coerced to boolean, so we should resist the urge to think that way even if it is more intuitive.

+For inequality, which cannot avoid coercion since there are no such option, the specification is:

+- first coerce both operand to primitives
+- if both are not strings, they will then to coerced to numbers
+- the comparison will be performed using numbers
+- if both are strings, then they will be compared lexicographically

+For `<=` or `>=` inequality, the specification state that an ordinary `<` or `>` will first be performed then the result will be negated before returning.

+#### Selector Operators && and ||

+These are in fact selectors because they always return one of the operands.

+- `||` returns the first operand itself, if it coerce to boolean true, else it returns the second operand.
+- `&&` returns the second operand if the first coerce to boolean true, else it returns the first operand.
+- they are actually equivalent to `first ? first : second` and `first ? second : first`

+Their usage extends beyond boolean testing. `||` can be used as a fallback operator to provide a default value (coalescing). `&&` can be used as a guard operator to only execute an operation if the a condition is first met.

+#### Falsy & Truthy

+Values that are falsy when coerced to boolean value:

+- `undefined`
+- `null`
+- `false`
+- `+0, -0, NaN`
+- `"" // empty string`

+Notice that these are all primitives, therefore for most complex primitives, since they are not on the list, they are truthy by default, such as `new Boolean( false )` is actually truthy.

+#### Tilda

+Tilda `~` is a bitwise operation that flips all the bits and plus one.

+Most commonly used to conveniently convert failure return values (-1) to falsy, because `~-1` returns zero, but all other number values will not return zero.

+Another use is to cast the number to 32-bit `~~variable` by using the operator twice.
+This is more concise than performing `variable | 0` due to operator precedence.

+But usage of tilda is pretty rare, so unless the entire development team are familiar with it, or there is a strong case to use it, I would recommend avoiding it.

 #### Symbols

 Symbols create a unique scalar primitive on every invocation regardless of key provided: